Troubleshooting Mount Issues

-Following, you can find information about troubleshooting file-system mounting issues for Amazon EFS.
+Following, you can find information about troubleshooting EFS file system mounting issues.

 A file system mount on an Amazon EC2 instance on Microsoft Windows fails.